 I had the low histamine version, although some may consider cumin high-histamine.
 I figure that if I use just a little and seeds instead of powder, doesn’t really affect me.
 Some people can even have small amounts of avocado.
 Do your own research and test to see how your body responds to certain foods considered triggers.

 A DAO enzyme, taken before meals, can help to break down histamines from food.
 I use this one from Seeking Health, but I use it sparingly because, well… see the price.
 For continuous support to break down histamines, I use this Quercetin supplement called HistaAid, from Quicksilver Scientific.

 According to Dr. Steven Gundry, a Rosmarinic Acid supplement and Perilla Oil can also be helpful with regulating histamine response.

 Back to this awesome lectin-free taco bowl, I hope you love it, it will certainly become a staple in our home.
-Just remember, for it to be low histamine, the beef should be fresh or quickly thawed in cold water, and eaten immediatly after cooked.
-Leftovers animal protein are high in histamine, and in fact the biggest triggers of histamine response of all, more than any vegetables on the list.
+Just remember, for it to be low histamine, the beef should be fresh or quickly thawed in cold water, and eaten immediately after cooked.
+Leftovers animal protein are high in histamine and in fact the biggest triggers of histamine response of all, more than any vegetables on the list.

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.